fs7fyqy553/letterboxd/README.md

     - Written in React within NextJS
     - WCAG Level A accessibility
     - Responsive design using Vanilla CSS and Material UI
-    - Tested (unfinished) using the React Testing Library in Jest
+    - Tested using the React Testing Library in Jest

 - Backend: